tribad/mtt-cpp/docs/architecture/architecture.md

 The architecture should reflect some major requirements.

- * Useable with various UML modelers
+ * Usable with various UML modelers through different input-parsers.
  * Generation of almost any text content from the models
+ * Configurable in some parts.

 ## Overall Structure